Updated: Sep 15

 When your broccoli plants are ready, find a spot in your garden that gets full sun and has rich soil.
 We recommend amending your soil with organic matter first, before transplanting.

-Turn your soil over at a depth of 8 inches (20 cm) and then smooth the top to create an even, flat surface.
+Turn your fertile soil over at a depth of 8 inches (20 cm) and then smooth the top to create an even, flat surface.

 Then, plant your broccoli seedlings 18-24 inches (45-61 cm) apart in rows that are spaced 30-36 inches (76-91 cm) apart.